enthought/comtypes/docs/source/client.rst

 .. note::

-    For the rules that you should observe when implementing event handlers you should read the implementing_COM_methods_ section in the |comtypes| server document.
+    For the rules that you should observe when implementing event handlers you should read the :doc:`server` document.

 ``GetEvents(source, sink, interface=None)``